mamidalashravya/mamidalashravya/README.md

 ## Hi there 👋

 < About Me:
 freelancer 💻, I am specialize in frontend development with expertise in HTML, CSS, JavaScript, React.js, and more 🎨.
 I can creative ideas 💡 to the table, helping businesses go online with simple yet professional websites 🌐.
-Your backend knowledge, including Python Node.js, and database management with SQLite , further strengthens your ability to deliver full-stack solutions.
-Additionally, i am excel in UI/UX(Figma), design and have experience in AI/ML and Android app development, I can create in no-code platforms like Flutter-Flow and i can make website with no-code platform like Framer, Figma📱
+Your backend knowledge, including Python Node.js, and database management with SQLite , further strengthens your ability to deliver full-stack solutions. 📱

 ## 🌐 Socials: